jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 `WebsiteHost`.

 > In many cases, these API calls are made from a JavaScript client and are forwarded to the Backend APIs.
-> Most of these APIs are protected by CSRF protection, and only accessible to the JavaScript application
+> Most of these API's are protected by CSRF protection, and only accessible to the JavaScript application

 ### Health